Site Summary ProfileEPA ID: FLD980709356

 EPA plans to place institutional controls on the Koppers area of the site.
 EPA completed negotiatins over a consent decree with Beazer East to conduct remedial design/remedial action activities in December 2012.

 In August 2012, Beazer East submitted a proposal to perform additional offsite soil sampling in order to complete delineation of any offsite impacts to soils of the former Koppers facility operations.
 The offsite soil sampling took place on October 2, 2012.

 Cabot Carbon submitted a workplan for delineation of possible Cabot Site-related contaminants in groundwater of the Hawthorn Group early 2011.
 EPA approved this workplan, which Cabot implemented in September 2011.
 Results showed contamination of Hawthorn Group groundwater with Cabot Site-related contaminants in excess of groundwater cleanup standards included in the 2011 ROD.
 Therefore, Cabot is required to remediate the contaminated groundwater utilizing an in-situ treatment technology.
 Cabot has proposed, and EPA has accepted, utilizing in-situ chemical oxidation (ISCO) to address the groundwater contamination subject to a successful pilot study of ISCO demonstrating its effectiveness.
-EPA expects this pilot study to occur around September 2013.
+EPA expects this pilot study to occur in 2015.

 EPA completed the last Five-Year Review in 2011 and plans to complete the next Five-Year Review in 2016

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.